How some women avoid hair loss during chemotherapy

 Going forward, Nangia wants to do more research with patients who have stage III breast cancer and develop specific quality of life tools regarding hair loss for women with breast cancer.
 She hopes more patients will have feasible access to scalp cooling devices at centers across the country.
 Like the cooling caps, the devices can cost between $1,500 and $3,000.

-"There are several foundations that will provide financial assistance for patients," said Dr. Mario Lacouture, director for the Oncodermatology Program at Memorial Sloan Kettering Cancer Center in New York.
+"There are several foundations that will provide financial assistance for patients," said Dr. Mario Lacouture, one of the study authors and director for the Oncodermatology Program at Memorial Sloan Kettering Cancer Center in New York.
 "I hope that as more people use these and they become standard of care, the prices will go down, and insurance carriers will cover some or all of the cost."

-Sloan Kettering was one of the centers that participated in the trials.

 Proceeding with caution